 We aim to build the strongest possible case on your behalf before filing it with the insurance company or heading to court so that there is no question of your right to damages.

-You can rest assured that our lawyer will work hard on your behalf, representing your interests in negotiations with the insurance company and in a court trial, should your truck accident case reach that point.
+You can rest assured that our Spartanburg truck accident lawyer will work hard on your behalf, representing your interests in negotiations with the insurance company and a court trial, should your truck accident case reach that point.

-Moreover, you do not have to worry about affording our services—we represent all personal injury clients on a contingency basis.
+Moreover, you do not have to worry about affording our services.
+We represent all personal injury clients on a contingency basis.
 To recover our attorney’s fees, we must secure compensation for you, or you owe nothing.
-If we are successful in your case, our firm takes a percentage of the award, which we thoroughly discuss before you hire us.
+If we are successful in your case, our firm will take a percentage of the award, which we will thoroughly discuss with you before you hire us.

 Reaching out as soon as possible can help you make the most of our services.
-It will also help you avoid letting South Carolina’s filing deadline go by and thus losing your chance at compensation.
+It will also help you avoid missing South Carolina’s filing deadline for a personal injury lawsuit and lose your chance at compensation.
 S.C.
-Ann § 15-3-530 generally gives you only three years to act in a personal injury case.
-Note that deadlines could be different in wrongful death claims.
+Ann § 15-3-530 generally gives you only three years to act when filing a personal injury lawsuit.

 Common Causes of Truck Collisions